How to Open Big CSV Files – an Ultimate Guide

 -

 Select Your CSV File: Browse to your CSV file, select it, and click 'Import'.
-After selecting your file, you’ll see the below window:
+After selecting your file, you’ll see the following window:

 -